 Also, her mother-in-law, whose name she often forgets, absolutely cannot know about her addiction.

 Like a breath of fresh air, there comes a guy in Madhu’s life but life has never been so simple for her.
 So, while with a leap of faith she does plunge deep into this situation but only time will tell, where it will take her?

 Secret Diary of an Incurable Romantic is the story of Madhu, her currently hopeless life, and her misadventures in a city that both loves and tests her.

 Chitrangada Mukherjee writes in a way that turns seemingly mundane situations into comical ones.
 Her language is simple and plain and that makes it much easier to enjoy the book.

-Secret Diary of an Incurable Romantic is a flowy breezy read that has the power to turn any boring afternoon into an interesting one.
+The book is a flowy breezy read that has the power to turn any boring afternoon into an interesting one.

 Chitrangada writes with a pinch of salt and there is just the right dose of sarcasm in her humour; something that I absolutely loved!